Alan-w92/Data-Market-Place-Lab-Guide/workshops/workshop-template/LabGuide500.md

 [Data Marketplace Data Set.zip](./Files/Data_Marketplace_Data_Set.zip)

--   Open Data Marketplace SQL File and Data Marketplace Administration SQL File in any text editor.
+-   Unzip Data Marketplace Files 19.1 and open Data Marketplace SQL File and Data Marketplace Administration SQL File in any text editor.

 -   Search and replace the following IP address with your own IP address and save it.